 In 2015, the band also released high-quality videos for a new song, “Pedal To The Floor”, and a remake of their own “Country Boy Tan Lines.”

 Over the course of their career, GGB has sold over 20,000 CDs.
 Back in 2010, Gunnar & The Grizzly Boys self-released their 12-song debut album Homegrown and followed it in 2011 with a 5-song EP Country My Whole Life.
 In 2013, the Grizzly Boys put out the North Country EP, produced by former Wilco drummer Ken Coomer.

 From the village of Kent City, Gunnar is a songwriter whose talent spans the length of his family’s apple orchards.
 Since age 13, he has been writing songs from the tractor.
 Growing up on the farm has given Gunnar a unique understanding of hard work.
 That same hard work shines through his songs and style.

-Rob’s plays the bass guitar, sings, and looks sexy.
-Since the 8th grade Rob has been slappin that bass, and harmonizing Gunnar back on pitch.
-“He’s my right hand man” say’s front man.
-Rob keeps a trained ear on the music while keeping Grizzly Girls on fire with heart melting harmonies featured in songs like Simply Beautiful Girl.
-You can find him on Facebook or on a river.
+Rob plays the bass guitar, sings, and looks sexy.
+Since the 8th grade Rob has been slappin’ that bass, and harmonizing Gunnar back on pitch.
+“He’s my right hand man” says Gunnar.
+Rob keeps a trained ear on the music while keeping Grizzly Girls on fire with heart melting harmonies.